Labor Supply under Temporary Wage Increases: Evidence from a Randomized Field Experiment: Experimental Design and Data

-Tying the bonus only to Swish sales was done to prevent sellers from purchasing papers from the office for immediate resale to colleagues randomized not to get the bonus\footnote{This is also the reason for the departure from letting treated sellers purchase copies at a discount, mentioned in our Pre-analysis plan (see section A.3 in the appendix).
-The bonus comes to the same thing, but avoids the risk of resale.}.
-The paper has a pre-existing system to prevent fraud, in which the sellers must consent in writing not to use the payment system for private reasons.
-Essentially, the office has access to the names and phone numbers of all customers who pay using Swish, as well as the amounts received, so any time one customer buys several copies or any time the amount paid differs from 80 SEK, the seller knows that he or she will have to explain this to the office. \textit{Situation Sthlm} incurs a cost to enable customers to pay using Swish, so, naturally, should not wish to pay for non-sale transactions.
+Tying the bonus only to Swish sales was done to prevent sellers from purchasing papers from the office for immediate resale to colleagues randomized not to get the bonus.\footnote{This is also the reason for the departure from letting treated sellers purchase copies at a discount, mentioned in our Pre-analysis plan (see Appendix~\ref{sec:pap}).
+The bonus comes to the same thing, but avoids the risk of resale.} The paper has a pre-existing system to prevent fraud, in which sellers must provide written consent not to use the payment system for private purposes.
+Essentially, the office has access to the names and phone numbers of all customers who pay using Swish, as well as the amounts received, so whenever one customer buys several copies or the amount paid differs from 80 SEK, the seller knows that he or she will have to explain this to the office. \textit{Situation Sthlm} incurs a cost to enable customers to pay using Swish, so, naturally, they should not wish to pay for non-sale transactions.